mlxndr/p/oup25/content.md

    * Future development may include cross-references
 * **Residual categories**: 'Other types of' for single-word categories when necessary
    * Avoid where possible (lack coherent concept)
-   * Sometimes only practical solution for residual words
+   * But sometimes only practical solution for residual words

 ---
 ## Boundary Disputes